23 Best Italian desserts in Italy To Go For

 Where to have this top Italian dessert in Italy?

-If you want to try a scoop of the very best Italian gelato in Italy, please head to Gelateria Fatamorgana and Gelateria dei Gracchi in Rome, Gelateria Vivoli and Gelateria dei Neri in Florence, Gelateria Dondoli in San Gimignano, Tuscany or Suso Gelatoteca in Venice!
+If you want to try a scoop of the very best Italian gelato in Italy, please head to Gelateria Fatamorgana and Gelateria dei Gracchi in Rome, Gelateria Vivoli and Gelateria dei Neri in Florence, Gelateria Dondoli in San Gimignano, Tuscany and Suso Gelatoteca in Venice!

 These gelato shops have won awards for the best gelato in the world.